milesfrain/purescript-book/text/chapter10.md

 ```

 ## Generic JSON Serialization

+Todo - should add another section on SimpleJSON.
+Perhaps convert address-book to use that.

 In fact, we rarely need to write instances for the `Decode` class, since the `foreign-generic` class allows us to _derive_ instances using a technique called _datatype-generic programming_.
 A full explanation of this technique is beyond the scope of this book, but it allows us to write functions once, and reuse them over many different data types, based on the structure of a the types themselves.